fglmtt/coding/lectures/github-copilot.md

 ### 4.3.
 Does Copilot retain user prompts?

-Copilot provides suggestions based on the context of what you’re working on in your code editor.
-This requires temporarily transferring an ephemeral copy of various elements of that context to GitHub’s servers
+Copilot provides suggestions based on the context of what you are working on in your code editor.
+This requires temporarily transferring an ephemeral copy of various elements of that context to GitHub's servers

 The transmitted data is encrypted, both in transit and at rest